 This is the organization that led the coalition lobbying Congress to establish Women’s History Month in the first place.
 Though the month of March is intended to celebrate all women’s history, the NWHP designates its own theme every year.

 This is a fun, super-comprehensive women’s history blog with bios dating all the way back to the 10th century.
 It’s run by a woman with several years of museum education experience, so she knows her stuff.

 This is an online museum but they’re lobbying Congress to build a physical site in the National Mall in Washington, D.C.
 But as you’ll see, they do a pretty great job telling women’s stories in the exhibits they have on their website.

 This is the only museum in the world solely dedicated to celebrating women in the arts.
 It’s located in Washington, D.C., but you can view exhibit highlights and artist profiles on their website.
 Plus, they share good stuff via their social media platforms.

 My Women’s History Twitter list (includes organizations dedicated to the stories of Clara Barton, Susan B. Anthony, and Florence Nightingale)

 Susan Ozmore on Pinterest (impressive collection of pins on women’s history)

 Infoplease Biographies of Notable Women (pretty comprehensive list organized into categories)

 Sharing stories: Whose life inspires you?

 Will you share it in the comments?
-Just her name, the gist of her story, and/or why she matters so much to you.
-Please, feel free to leave a link to where we can learn more.
+Her name, the gist of her story, and/or why she matters so much to you.
+Please include a link to where we can learn more.